Another pet travel question on your mind? Our Pet Travel Specialists are here to help.

 What type of crate should my pet travel in?

-Petraveller prohibits the use of wire crates which are uncomfortable and can be dangerous to pets.
-Our Pet Travel Specialists arrange an IATA airline approved Petraveller Sky Crate tailored to the size of your pet that enables them to lay down, stand up and turn around.
-The Sky Crate has a water container and funnel fixed to the door and is lined with an industry leading ultra absorbent Petraveller Sky Mat.
+Petraveller does not recommend the use of wire crates which are uncomfortable and can be dangerous for pets.
+Our team will arrange for an IATA airline approved Petraveller Sky Crate tailored to the size of your pet where your pet can lay down, stand up and turn around comfortably.
+The Sky Crate has a water container and funnel fixed to the door and is lined with an ultra-absorbent Petraveller Sky Mat.
 Petraveller recommends familiarising your pet with their Sky Crate and ensuring they know how to drink from the water funnel before they travel.

 Can my pets travel together in the same crate?